 What You Should See (and Do)

-In addition, if you can see a noticeable motion of Mars from week to week, you can do additional observations, for extra credit, about halfway between class-date observations.
+In addition, if you can see a noticeable motion of Mars from week to week you can do additional observations for extra credit about halfway between class-day observations.

-Each observation should give the date and time of the observation, and show as many of the stars near Mars as are needed to accurately determine its position.
-There is no need to observe the altitude and azimuth of Mars, or any other information unrelated to its position relative to the background stars.
+Each observation should list the date and time of the observation, and show as many of the stars near Mars as are needed to accurately determine its position.
+There is no need to observe the altitude and azimuth of Mars or any other information unrelated to its position relative to the background stars.

 Turning in Your Report

-Either the night of the Final, or the week before, you should turn in all of your individual observations, plus a map of the sky (photocopied or hand-drawn) showing all of the positions you observed for Mars on a single starry background, with some indication of the date of each observation next to the dot representing the position of Mars on that date.
+Either the night of the Final or the week before you should turn in all of your individual observations, plus a map of the sky (photocopied or hand-drawn) showing all the positions you observed for Mars on a single starry background, with some indication of the date of each observation next to the dot representing the position of Mars on that date.